 That translates into a life expectancy of around 12 years of age, but you can help them out by making sure that they are well cared for throughout their life.

 Intelligence, Temperament and Personality Traits of the Boxspring

 This is a dog that is intelligent and alert to everything that is going on.
 They also want to please their owners at all times.

 They are not aggressive, but they will also be protective of those that they love.
 They do not bark too much, but they will do to alert you to things.

 If you train them at an early age, they will also then have no real problems with other dogs or animals, but that is all due to the socialization aspect.

 You might want to be careful with them around young children as they could get excited and inadvertently hurt the child.

 Overall, they are loveable dogs that are affectionate, friendly and very loyal to their owners.
 They can be good watchdogs without being too loud as well.

 The Boxspring’s Diet

-You always need to keep on top of what your dog is eating in order to avoid running into any weight related health issues.
+You always need to keep on top of what your dog is eating to avoid running into any weight-related health issues.